* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How To Reheat Pastrami – I Test 5 Methods [Pics]

 Pastrami meat is best served hot.
 If you like it cold, you’re in the wrong place!
+But what’s the best way to reheat pastrami without drying it out?
+I experimented to find out.

-• In the oven
+• In the oven: Best for whole pastrami.

-• In a water bath
+• In a water bath: Good for unopened pastrami.

 I tasted the pastrami once I’d reheated it and took notes based on the taste, the moistness, and the texture of the meat.
+Fresh pastrami is juicy and tender, and I wanted to achieve results as close to freshness as possible.

+I performed my tests using prepackaged, sliced beef pastrami.
+However, the results will be similar for turkey pastrami or pastrami straight from the deli.
 I talk more about what to do with whole pastrami at the end of the article.

 Reheating pastrami in the microwave

-1. Lay pastrami on a microwave-safe plate.
+1. Lay the pastrami on a microwave-safe plate.
 You can lay several slices on top of one another.

 2. Cover the pastrami with a wet paper towel.

 3. Microwave for 20-40 seconds until all the slices are heated through.
-Big stacks of slices will need longer.
+Big stacks of slices will need slightly longer.

-All the other methods required more effort, and there was no real difference in the meat quality.
+Results: This was my favorite way to reheat pastrami.
+It was fast and easy, and it produced lovely, moist meat.
+All the other methods required more effort, and there was no real difference in the quality.

 Reheating pastrami by steaming

-2. Bring the water in the steamer to a gentle simmer.
+1. Set up the steamer and bring the water to a gentle simmer.

-5. Check on the pastrami and steam for longer if required.
+4. Check on the pastrami and steam for longer if required.

-You can also just use a colander above a simmering pan of water, but be careful to keep the pastrami as flat as possible so it doesn’t break.
+Place the pastrami slices flat and on the foil platform and cover the pan with a lid.
+You can also use a colander above a simmering pan of water, but be careful to keep the pastrami as flat as possible so it doesn’t break.

 Reheating pastrami in the oven